 - Ready existing tools or develop your own

 - Custom animation, design and UI/UX elements

 - Developer rate by hour

 Main cost components to build an app similar to Shazam are backend, design, native platforms, web application and testing.
-You may hire a freelance developer or mobile app development company to go faster with more resources at hand.
+You may hire a freelance developer or mobile app development team to go faster with more resources at hand.
 With latter option you’ll get tasks assigned to teams according to their expertise.
 So probably the better result overall.

 Native platforms development

 Once Shazam backend architecture is done, comes the most time-consuming part of development for Android, iPhone, Windows Phone or whatever platform of your choice.
 If you have limited budget, choosing a single native platform is a coherent option.
 To cover the largest market segment stick with a pair of iOS and Android.